 - Frank Field of Frank Field Photography

 "When I’m on a tight deadline for delivery I need everything to work, with no surprises.
 I want the hardest thing for a PC company to deliver; a custom built machine that is fully tested like a packaged machine would be.
 Puget Systems offered to me the solution closest to this.."

 Q: Does having more CPU cores improve Photoshop performance?

 A: Photoshop primarily only uses a handful of CPU cores, so it is more important to use a CPU with the higest operating frequency rather than the highest core count.
 You can read more about this in our Photoshop CC 2017.1.1 CPU Performance article which examined a number of CPUs with between four and fourteen CPU cores.

 Q: You only list Core i7 CPUs, don't I need a Xeon CPU?

 A: In the past, Xeon CPUs were more robust than their Core i5/i7 counterparts.
 Today, however, there is very little functional difference between the two Intel product families for workstations.
 In addition, Xeon CPUs are almost always clocked slightly lower than the Core i7 CPUs which means that you will be giving up a small amount of performance to gain a set of features that are typically only useful for servers.

 Q: Do any of your systems support Thunderbolt?

-A: Unfortunately, at this time our compact Workstations do not yet have Thunderbolt support - but we are working on it!
-If you need Thunderbolt, email one of our sales representatives at email@example.com or call us at (425) 458-0273 and we can help you configure one of our workstations with Thunderbolt support.
+A: Unfortunately, at this time our compact workstations do not yet have Thunderbolt support - but we are working on it!
+If you need Thunderbolt, email one of our sales representatives at email@example.com or call us at (425) 458-0273 and we can help you configure a system that includes Thunderbolt support.